oracle.jdeveloper.jot

 - extends JotHasChildStatement

-represents a conditional statement.
+A JotConditional represents a conditional statement.
 JOT

-specifies four types of conditional statements: do
+specifies four types of conditional statements: do statements,

-statements, if
+while statements, if statements, and

-statements.
-A JotConditional
+for statements.
+A JotConditional has at least

 two elements: a conditional expression and a child statement.
 If

-statements can have an optional else
+statements can have an optional else clause; for

 statements have an initialization expression and an update expression.